Iblouse/Proactive-churn-prevention/README.md

 ## 📊 Key Results

-### What This Project Is—And What It Isn't
+### What This Project Is (And What It Isn't)

 This is **not** a model optimization exercise.
 The AUC is 0.66.
 The C-Index is 0.68.
-These are adequate—and that's the point.
+These are adequate, and that's the point.

 This project is about **building a complete business solution** that combines:
 - **Traditional ML** (risk scoring, survival prediction)